Kubernetes Operator Troubleshooting

 Kubernetes Events provide insights into what is happening inside a Kubernetes cluster.
 They record significant occurrences and changes in the state of resources, such as the creation, deletion, or failure of pods, nodes, services, and other Kubernetes objects.

-They can be used to monitor changes that have occurred in the cluster, and can be helpful when troubleshooting issues with the Autonomous Operator.
+They can be used to monitor changes that have occurred in the cluster, and can be helpful when troubleshooting issues with the Kubernetes Operator.
 However, they expire after a certain period of time, typically one hour.
 You can use the Kubernetes Event Collector tool to collect and store events for longer periods of time.

 The Kubernetes Event Collector watches for Kubernetes events within a namespace and stores them to a buffer which can be stashed.
 It can be deployed and configured using helm